Yuvraj0014/Natural-Language-Processing/README.md

 Output: ["I", "ca", "n't", "do", "this", "."]
+## Importance of Tokenization:
+1. Foundation of NLP Tasks: Tokenization is the first step in many NLP tasks like text classification, machine translation, and sentiment analysis, breaking text into meaningful units (tokens).
+2. Simplifies Text: By splitting text into smaller units, tokenization makes complex text easier to analyze and process for models.
+3. Improves Text Preprocessing: It helps in removing unnecessary elements (like punctuation) and enables further preprocessing like stop word removal or stemming.
+4. Enables Word Frequency Analysis: Tokenized text allows for counting word occurrences, which is critical for models using techniques like TF-IDF or word embeddings.
+5. Helps with Feature Extraction: Tokenization provides the basis for extracting features like n-grams or vector representations for use in machine learning models.
+6. Language Understanding: Breaking down a sentence into tokens helps the model understand the structure and semantics of the text.
 ## Summary
 Both are widely used in natural language processing tasks to preprocess text for further analysis.